 It’s helpful to set aside the things you’ll need right after your move.
 Pack a suitcase with two to three days’ worth of clothing and personal items and use clear containers so you can easily locate daily essentials.
 Because no one wants to sleepily dig through cardboard boxes in search of a coffee maker and mugs.

-Speaking of clear containers, there are several advantages for packing certain things in plastic boxes.
-Not only do the containers last for years, they protect against moisture, heat, and humidity.
+Speaking of clear containers, there are several advantages to packing certain things in plastic boxes.
+Not only do the containers last for years, but they also protect against moisture, heat, and humidity.
 They’re also easy to snap and stack – no messy packing tape required.

 There’s nothing like packing and moving to force you to get rid of things you no longer use or need.
+If you haven’t seen it in a year, it doesn’t belong in a moving box.
 But, before you head to the trash or put your furniture curbside, consider calling a donation service.
 What you no longer want could provide a great deal of help to someone in need.

 Many nonprofit organizations will send a moving truck to your home to pick up a large haul.
 This is a smart idea, too, if you’re in a time crunch.
 Fewer things to pack means fewer things to unpack – and more shopping opportunities.

 Have you ever tried to pack a knife?
 Did you wrap it in paper?
-Bubble wrap?
+Bubble cushioning roll?
 Throw it in a box and hope for the best?
 No pun intended, but we could poke holes in all of these options.

 If you have time, consider breaking down furniture and packing the pieces to save space and time on moving day.
 Store the nuts, bolts, and screws in a plastic bag (and make sure that bag gets labeled and stored in the right box to prevent a major headache), wrap the furniture pieces in protective material, then pack them in large boxes.
 Your movers will thank you!

-8. One woman’s wine box is another woman’s shoe container.
+11. One wine box is One shoe container.

 Before you break down that wine box and put it in the recycling, consider another use for the container.
 Throwing your shoes in an empty box – even if you wrap them in packing paper – can create majorly smushed kicks.